-The North Atlantic Salmon Fund (US) is a 501(c)(3) non-profit dedicated to the conservation of North Atlantic salmon and marine biodiversity.

-[As of June 2018] The North Atlantic Salmon Fund (US) is a 501(c)(3) non-profit founded in the United States in 1996 to support the work of Icelandic businessman and conservationist, Orri Vigfusson.
+The North Atlantic Salmon Fund (US), or NASF, was founded in the United States in 1996 to support the environmental conservation work of Icelandic businessman and conservationist, Orri Vigfusson.
 An avid angler who came of age fly fishing on the banks of remote Icelandic rivers, he is credited with saving the wild North Atlantic salmon from extinction.
 His strategy of brokering commercial conservation agreements aimed at preserving this endangered fish, while simultaneously compensating fishermen and transitioning them to more sustainable fisheries, has saved over 10 million North Atlantic salmon since 1991.

-A list of our conservation partners and affiliates can be found here
+A list of our conservation partners and affiliates can be found here.